iotserver24/codex/website/docs/intro.md

 ---
 slug: /
-title: Welcome to VibeStack Codex
+title: Welcome to CodeX
 sidebar_position: 1
 ---

-# Welcome to VibeStack Codex 🚀
+# Welcome to CodeX 🚀

-**VibeStack Codex** is your free, collaborative AI development platform that empowers developers with intelligent coding assistance, seamless workflow automation, and access to 25+ AI models.
+**CodeX** is your free, collaborative AI development platform that empowers developers with intelligent coding assistance, seamless workflow automation, and access to 25+ AI models.

-## � **See VibeStack Codex in Action**
+## **See CodeX in Action**

-Watch this demonstration video to see how VibeStack Codex transforms your development workflow:
+Watch this demonstration video to see how CodeX transforms your development workflow:

 <div style={{textAlign: 'center', margin: '2rem 0'}}>
   <video